 TACHI-S has set company-wide CO2 emissions reductions targets and continues to promote initiatives to reduce emissions.
-In addition to emissions reduction activities through day-to-day kaizen activities, we also work to reduce CO2 emissions intensity by production volume.
-Initiatives toward this goal include conversion to LED lighting, the introduction of energy-saving air-conditioning equipment, and the introduction of electric vehicles and hydrogen-fueled vehicles for company fleets.
-Regarding renewable energy, we also installed a 20kW solar power generator at the Technical Monozukuri Center, which generated 30,106 kWh of electricity in fiscal 2021.
+In addition to emissions reduction activities through day-to-day improvement activities, we also work to reduce CO2 emissions intensity by production volume.
+Initiatives toward this goal include conversion to LED lighting, the introduction of energy-saving air-conditioning equipment, and the introduction of electric vehicles and hydrogenfueled vehicles for company fleets.
+In addition, in terms of renewable energy, solar power generation equipment was installed at the Aichi Plant and Suzuka Plant in FY2022, and power generation was started.